Anglers in the Gulf Stream reporting yellowfin, blackfin tuna

 Falls Lake

 Bass are increasing in the waters.
-They are being caught in 8-12 feet of water, on Texas rig worms and buzz bait.
+They are being caught in 18 feet of water, on fishing spoons.
 The crappie have been the most consistent bite in the lake, in 12-16 feet of water, near brush piles biting on minnows.
-The catfish are coming up from about 10-20 feet on chicken livers and nightcrawlers.
-The white bass have trickled off but are still forming small schools in the mornings near the creeks, reeling in on small crank baits.
+The catfish are coming up from about 5-20 feet on nightcrawlers.
+The white bass have moved up the river channels and into small creeks, reeling in on small blade baits and small spoons.
 Water level: 251.28, normal 251.5, full pool 264.8.
 Contact Outhouse Tackle Co.
 919-847-1222.; www.outhousetackle.com.

 Jordan Lake